projectDigiCube/projectDigiCube.github.io/_pages/about.md

 ---
 permalink: /
-title: "Project DigiCube aims to design and implement a generic digital twin for CubeSat applications."
+title: "Project DigiCube."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# Welcome to the DigiCube Project

-In today's world, the rapid expansion of the space sector is heavily supported by the miniaturisation of satellites and their components.
-CubeSats are a class of nano satellites that have become increasingly popular due to their standardisation practices which define each satellite in terms of 10cm cubic ‘units’- currently being used within the European Space Agency's Hera planetary defence mission to conduct a multi-point analysis of an asteroid.
-Although standardisation simplifies some aspects of CubeSat projects, these missions still require efficient monitoring and optimisation during both construction and operation.
-Currently, real-time insights into CubeSat performance and design optimisation methods are limited, increasing the risk of mission failure due to unanticipated subsystem interactions or malfunctions.
-Digital twins, as virtual replicas of physical systems, offer a promising solution by mirroring real-time data to monitor, predict, and optimise performance, enhancing CubeSat mission reliability.
+The rapid growth of the space sector is driven by advancements in satellite miniaturisation, particularly with CubeSats—nanosatellites defined by standardised 10 cm cubic "units."
+CubeSats have gained popularity due to their cost-efficiency and versatility, with applications ranging from academic research to planetary defense missions like the European Space Agency's Hera project, which uses CubeSats for multi-point asteroid analysis.

+While CubeSat standardisation simplifies some aspects of development, mission success still relies heavily on efficient monitoring and optimisation during construction and operation.
+Currently, limited real-time insights and design optimisation tools increase the risk of mission failure due to unforeseen subsystem interactions or malfunctions.

-The DigiCube project aims to design and model a fully modular, generic digital twin of a CubeSat within MATLAB Simulink by way of a model-based systems engineering (MBSE) approach.
-The digital twin should support mission teams throughout the design, optimisation and post-launch operation phases of a mission – providing a comprehensive platform for system analysis, testing and fault detection.
-Each subsystem will be designed and created concurrently, in line with a high-level system plan, to ensure seamless subsystem integration and adaptability.
+## About the Project

+The **DigiCube Project** addresses this challenge by developing a fully modular, generic digital twin for CubeSats using a **Model-Based Systems Engineering (MBSE)** approach in MATLAB Simulink.

+A digital twin acts as a virtual replica of a physical CubeSat, mirroring real-time data to monitor, predict, and optimise its performance.
+This innovation promises to improve CubeSat mission reliability by offering a comprehensive platform for:
+- **Design Analysis and Optimisation**
+- **System Integration and Testing**
+- **Post-Launch Monitoring and Fault Detection**

+## Project Approach

+Subsystems within the digital twin are developed concurrently and integrated seamlessly, following a robust high-level system plan.
+This modular design ensures adaptability, supporting mission teams across every phase of a CubeSat project—from initial design to in-orbit operations.

+Explore how DigiCube is transforming CubeSat missions with cutting-edge digital twin technology!